 - Telephone 01926 456359

-- planning.enforcement@warwickdc.gov.uk
+- by email at planning.enforcement@warwickdc.gov.uk

 Selling

-Any property will be attractive to a purchaser at the right price and selling is a good option where property owners lack the funding or the time to oversee renovations and may not wish to become a landlord.
+Any property will be attractive to a purchaser at the right price, and selling is a good option where property owners lack the funding or the time to oversee renovations and may not wish to become a landlord.
 An alternative to using an estate agent is to sell at auction.
 Propertyauctionaction.co.uk provide a comprehensive list of property auctions.
 This is useful to achieve a quick sale and may appeal in particular where properties require substantial investment.

 Letting

 Warwick district has a strong rental market and properties can bring landlords a good income.
 There are many local letting agents who can let or fully manage your property for you.
-Caution is required in selecting a letting agent as they can vary in their professionalism.
+Caution is required in selecting a letting agent, as they can vary in their professionalism.
 If you intend to let a property, you must ensure it meets the legal requirements before you take on tenants.
 The Private Sector Housing Team can give invaluable advice and may be able to offer advisory property visits to ensure the property is ready to let.

 Enforcement

-- Securing buildings which are unoccupied and which are not effectively secured against unauthorised entry (used for domestic AND non domestic property) (Section 29 Local Government (Miscellaneous Provisions) Act 1976)
+- Securing buildings which are unoccupied and which are not effectively secured against unauthorised entry (used for domestic AND non-domestic property) (Section 29 Local Government (Miscellaneous Provisions) Act 1976)

 - Remedying Category 1 hazards (Section 11 Housing Act 2004)